Las Terrenas Peninsula De Samana, Dominican Republic Travel Guide

 Witness and photograph the spectacular watching the sunset from Playa Bonita, where the sky explodes with color over the ocean.
 This time also has a pleasant atmosphere ahead of the area becomes too crowded with evening revelers.

-Find sunset tours on GetYourGuideAscend the hills surrounding Las Terrenas for breathtaking panoramic views of the town, its beaches, and the expansive ocean.
+Find sunset tours on GetYourGuideAscend the hills surrounding Las Terrenas for breathtaking panoramic views of the town, its beaches, and the vast ocean.
 Seek out small hills or elevated points around the edges of the urban area or along the coastal road.

 Find local food experiencesWhile A Paradise in samaná itself does not host major museums, for a comprehensive museum experience, a visit to Santo Domingo (a day trip away) would be necessary.